 Making sure that postsecondary education is affordable for Kentucky students should be a priority for the Commonwealth.
-The Chamber advocates a shared responsibility model, the Guaranteed Access Program (GAP) that would simplify the state's financial assistance process.
-Under the GAP approach, the cost of postsecondary education would be shared among students, families, postsecondary institutions and the government.
+The Chamber advocates simplification of the state's financial assistance process and a shared responsibility approach to distribute costs among students, families, postsecondary institutions and the government.